notsimon/notsimon.github.io/talks/2017-07-20-magnetic-field-interpolation.md

 - $\epsilon$ is a constant controling the learning rate
 - $(x^\star, y^\star)$ is an element of $S^\star$ chosen at random

-# Contraint on the divergence
+# Constraint on the divergence

 $$
 \begin{aligned}